codediodeio/sveltefire/README.md

 ## Notes

-- This library should only run the the client, it is not for server-side data fetching.
+- This library should only run on the client, it is not for server-side data fetching.
 - Requires Firebase v9 or greater.
 - I've have not been able to get TS generics to work right in the components yet, so no intellisense on the `data` slot prop.
 - How should we bundle it properly?